23Divide/objective-c-conventions/README.md

 ### ivars

  * One ivar per line; don't declare multiple ivars using the comma.
- * Use empty lines to group ivars logically.
+ * Use empty lines to group ivars in logical chunks.
  * Never declare an ivar unless you need to change its type from its declared property.

 ### Properties